-Class changes are not permitted without the consent of both the home school and the KACC Principal.
+Class changes, after the 11th day of school, are not permitted without the consent of both the home school and the KACC Principal.
 A Course Change Form must be completed and signed by both the home school counselor and your parent/guardian.